Even though I’m a dog person, I love kittens.

 - Volunteer for an animal rescue.
 If possible, take an entire litter.
 Better yet, foster hard-to-place adult cats, who seldom get adopted during kitten season.

 - Practice TNR (trap, neuter, return) with feral cat colonies, which means trapping them, having them spayed or neutered and vaccinated, and then returning them to their habitats.
-The life of a feral cat is pretty dismal, but at least she won’t create more feral cats.
+The life of a feral cat is pretty dismal, but with TNR, at least she won’t create more feral cats who have to live out those very same dismal lives.